-All students who have previously attended CUC are not required to pay an application fee to re-apply.
-Students applying for re-admission should follow the appropriate procedure listed below: Students who were previously enrolled at CUC, including Student Missionaries and Adventist Colleges Abroad (ACA) students, who have been away from campus for up to one academic year (two consecutive terms, excluding summer terms) and who were not subject to academic dismissal are not required to re-apply.
-Before they register for courses they must
+All students who have previously attended Burman University are not required to pay an application fee to re-apply.
+Students applying for re-admission should follow the appropriate procedure listed below:

-- Confirm their status with Registrar Services and the Student Finance Office. - 2.
-Submit to Registrar Services official transcripts for any course work completed while away from CUC.

-Students who wish to return to CUC after being absent for more than one full year and who were not subject to academic dismissal must submit the following:

-- Application for admission. - Official transcripts of any course work completed since the student was last enrolled at CUC.

-Students who wish to return to CUC after being subject to academic dismissal must submit the following documents:

-- Application for admission. - Official transcripts showing successful completion of at least 9 credits at another accredited post-secondary institution with a minimum grade of C for each course completed and a minimum cumulative GPA of 2.0 on a 4.0 scale.
+- Students who were previously enrolled at Burman University, including Student Missionaries and Adventist Colleges Abroad (ACA) students, who have been away from campus for up to one academic year (two consecutive terms, excluding summer terms) and who were not subject to academic dismissal are not required to re-apply.
+Before registering for courses they must - A. Confirm their status with Registrar Services and the Student Finance Office. - Submit to Registrar Services official transcripts for any course work completed while away from Burman University. - Students who wish to return to Burman University after being absent for more than one full year and who were not subject to academic dismissal must submit the following: - A. Application for admission. - B. Official transcripts of any course work completed since the student was last enrolled at Burman University. - Students who wish to return to Burman University after being subject to academic dismissal must submit the following documents: - A. Application for admission. - B. Official transcripts showing successful completion of at least 9 credits at another accredited postsecondary institution with a minimum grade of C for each course completed and a minimum cumulative GPA of 2.0 on a 4.0 scale. - C. See Re-Admission After Academic Dismissal in the Academic Regulations section of the Calendar for further details.